ananyamarghade/-Project-Aasha-The-AI-Medical-Co-Pilot-/README.md

 ---

-## 🌟 Overview
+## Overview

 Project Aasha is a **voice-first, offline-first AI mobile application** designed to act as a medical decision-support co-pilot for India's frontline healthcare workers—ASHA (Accredited Social Health Activist) and ANM (Auxiliary Nurse Midwife) workers.

 By leveraging AI-powered symptom analysis, intelligent triage, and automated documentation, Aasha bridges the gap between undertrained field workers and quality healthcare delivery in rural India.

-**⚠️ Important:** Aasha provides decision support only—it does not diagnose or replace medical professionals.
+**⚠️Important:** Aasha provides decision support only—it does not diagnose or replace medical professionals.

 ---

-## 🚨 Problem Statement
+## Problem Statement

 India's rural healthcare system relies on **1M+ ASHA and ANM workers** who serve as the backbone of community health.
 However, they face critical challenges: